 Your Best Options Today

 For refinancing: Only a few lenders will refinance existing student rentals, but they do exist.
-You need to work with a mortgage broker who knows which ones and maintains those relationships.
+You need to work with a specialist who knows which ones and maintains those relationships.
+Our guides on PadSplit financing for room rental investors and PadSplit Investment: Room Rental for Cash Flow explain similar room-by-room rental models.

 The parent-child strategy: If parents buy a property with their child, many major banks will treat it as owner-occupied financing (even though other students will rent the other rooms).
 This gets you better rates and terms.
 Plus, the child learns about property management and landlording.